Vision of Escaflowne: Soulmates

 Written by: Meghanna Starsong

-Standard Disclaimer: Escaflowne is copyright to its original creator, Shoji Kawamori, owners, and distributors.
+Standard Disclaimer: Escaflowne is copyright to its creator, Shoji Kawamori, owners, and distributors.
 I am not making any money off of this fanfiction.
-None of the original characters are mine; however, I have inserted my own characters into this universe as well.
+None of the Escaflowne characters are mine, although I have inserted my own creations into this universe as well.
+Please do not steal my original characters or use them without my permission.
 This is a continuation of Escaflowne the series after Episode 26.

 Author's Notes: In Japan, the high school system is three years long.
 Students begin at the age of 15-16, and their last year is from the age of 17-18.
 The name of Van is pronounced "Ba-hahn" or "Vaughn" and not like the vehicle.
 While Hitomi's grandmother remains somewhat unknown, I chose to call her Yuri based off of the shoujo manga.